erenymo/bankist-website/README.md

 ## Functionalities

 - Login
-- Transfer a value to another account
+- Transfer a value to another account (enter the username(js, jd, stw or ss) to input field of transfer to)
 - Get loans
 - Close (delete) account